twobeers75/TRANSECT/README.md

 Start R from the terminal and install pacman and devtools.
 Follow the prompts and choose (if asked) to install these packages into a personal library.

 Once you enter the R shell you should see printed out in the terminal a number of lines about the R version and licences followed by a ">" symbol.
 I have used this symbol below to indicate that you need to be in the R shell to run these commands but, you can't copy the ">" symbol too.
 It won't work.

+(approx. 1min)
 ```
 ### start R
 R